Audio description in museums & galleries

 Audio description and theatre

-Audio description is regularly provided by mainly volunteer describers for selected performances of productions in Australia.
+Audio description used to be mainly provided by volunteers, but is increasingly delivered now by professional describers, for selected performances of productions in Australia.
 A number of major theatre companies provide this service each season, including:

 - Queensland Performing Arts Centre, Brisbane